Jan3385/YDR7-Keyboard/README.md

 ![Sliced case](/CAD/Sliced/slided-parts.png)

 > [!WARNING]
-> Due to the size of the keyboard, even the sliced version requires minimal 216 x 139 mm printing plate
+> Due to the size of the keyboard, even the sliced version requires 216 x 139 mm or larger printing plate

 ## Compiling & flashing firmware